Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Implementation Setup

 “Original label” accuracy measures alignment on the clean or unperturbed inputs ($\uparrow$ is better), and “Target label” accuracy quantifies the misalignment with the adversary-specified target i.e. the \textit{adversarial illusion attack success rate} ($\downarrow$ is better).

-\textbf{Implementation details:} All evaluations use the public ImageBind checkpoint without fine-tuning.
-Reconstruction-based defenses are applied to both original and perturbed images, and the resulting outputs are encoded with ImageBind to measure how effectively the defense restores semantic alignment.

-\textbf{Generative-based reconstruction:} We adopt three pretrained generative models with different levels of capacity to reconstruct inputs and suppress adversarial artifacts.
+\textbf{Generative-based purification:} We adopt three pretrained generative models with different levels of capacity to purify inputs and suppress adversarial artifacts.
 The \textbf{\acrfull{AE}} performs deterministic projection that removes high-frequency perturbations through latent-space compression.
-The \textbf{\acrfull{VAE}} introduces stochastic sampling in the latent space, enabling diverse reconstructions around the natural image manifold.
-The \textbf{\acrfull{DM}} further enhances reconstruction fidelity through iterative denoising, effectively restoring semantic content from perturbed inputs.
+The \textbf{\acrfull{VAE}} introduces stochastic sampling in the latent space, enabling diverse purifications around the natural image manifold.
+The \textbf{\acrfull{DM}} further enhances purification fidelity through iterative denoising, effectively restoring semantic content from perturbed inputs.
 All models are publicly available and used without fine-tuning.
 These generative priors map adversarial examples back onto the natural image manifold before re-encoding with ImageBind.